lucasterrab/lucasterrab/README.md

 **Software Engineer Student** at PUC-Campinas.

 My name is Lucas Terranova Barberio, I'm a 24-year-old Brazilian.
 I have been a software developer student since 2019 and started working in the field in 2020.
-My professional experience is more focused on C#, but I am always ready for new challenges.
+My professional experience is more focused on .NET, but I am always ready for new challenges.

-Currently I'm learning Go and Elixir on my free time.
+Currently I'm learning Elixir on my free time.

 ### **Want to get to know me better?**